 Can I use a third-party consultant service to get in faster?admin2019-04-11T10:26:17-07:00

 The services Concord Medical Centre provides are free to all patients.
 Concord Medical Centre does not offer priority booking and is not affiliated with any third-party services.
 We make appointments solely through our booking service, and caution anyone seeking an appointment to avoid any third-party service or consultant altogether.

 Every Licensed Producer offers a unique list of strengths and weaknesses.
-During your appointment, it’s encouraged to discuss your needs with your physician, who can offer some guidance on the strains and formulations offered by different licensed producers.
-After your appointment, a helpful hand at our Education Centre will be able to answer your questions about Licensed Producer pricing, processing times, consistency, and quality in depth.
+During your appointment, it’s encouraged to discuss your needs with your physician, who can offer some guidance on the strains and formulations offered by different Licensed Producers.
+After your appointment, your Cannabis Coach will be able to answer your questions about Licensed Producer pricing, processing times, consistency, and quality in depth.

-Navigating this system can be tricky, which is why our trained team of Patient Care Specialists is there to help!
+Navigating this system can be tricky, which is why our trained team of Cannabis Coaches is there to help!